AI-ON/Few-Shot-Music-Generation/README.md

 ## Project Status

-* Brainstorming for datasets phase: Currently collecting ideas for dataset collection for lyrics and MIDI data.
-See the Issues page for details.
+* ~~Brainstorming for datasets phase: Currently collecting ideas for dataset collection for lyrics and MIDI data.
+See the Issues page for details.~~
+* ~~Collecting actual data for lyrics and MIDI.~~
+* Decide and implement pre-processing scheme for data (specifically for MIDI).

 ## Community Links